hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

         * :doc:`Supported OPE estimators </documentation/evaluation_implementation>` summarizes the key properties of each estimator.

-We can easily conduct OPE and obtain and the results as follows.
+We can easily conduct OPE and obtain the results as follows.

 .. code-block:: python